ksamaarora/ksamaarora.github.io/_posts/2024-05-09-AWSCloudPractitioner.md

 <!-- [![Screenshot-2024-03-28-at-2-47-26-AM.png](https://i.postimg.cc/Y9HkprnX/Screenshot-2024-03-28-at-2-47-26-AM.png)](https://postimg.cc/bG34ghjb) -->

 Cloud is a collection of services hosted on servers in different regions.
-Compute service refers to services needed for processing or running application with use of compute power
+Compute service refers to services needed for processing or running application with use of compute power.

 **Regions and Availability Zones:**